 Visit the NWT Dempster Highway Visitor Centre to learn about the Dempster Highway and Western Arctic Region of the Northwest Territories.
 The centre is open seasonally from late May to early September.
 Enjoy the displays, and talk with one of the knowledgeable staff about the authentic experiences to be had in the Western Arctic.

-Your one stop shop for all information related to the Western Arctic!
+Your one stop shop for all information related to visiting or travelling to the Western Arctic!

 Nine kilometres south of Fort McPherson on the Dempster Highway.
 Gwich'in historical exhibits.
 Open daily, early June until early September.